 The site Derailing For Dummies is dedicated to providing a snappy generic response to counter a variety of tangential, emotion-based arguments.
 But the strawman?
 It's in the very intention of the site.
 By using this site, you invoke the strawman that paints your opponent as a common troll who argues with only the over-the-top prescribed fallacies featured.
 And unless you are responding to a post that uses those arguments exclusively and word-for-word, you've just obstructed any valid arguments from being addressed.
 If the irony isn't quite potent enough, just consider when it's used in advance to address "arguments I hear all the time".

-Just say that any political cartoonist has recurred to this, in fact, their profession demands it.
+Just say that any political cartoonist has done this; in fact, their profession demands it.

 Rat in Pearls Before Swine is also used as a conservative strawman.
 Given that Pearls creator Stephan Pastis and Fuzzy's Darby Conley are close friends, it's hard to guess who's copying who.
 In the notes to the treasury collections, artist Stephan Pastis indicates that Rat is simply himself with less self-restraint.
 Whether that still qualifies Rat for Strawman status is debatable.